 Carl Court | AFP | Getty Images

-Net income attributable to shareholders on a current cost of supplies (CCS) basis, used as a proxy for net profit, and excluding identified items, came in at $4.767 billion for the third quarter of 2019.
-That compared with a profit of $5.624 billion in the same quarter a year ago and $3.462 billion in the second quarter.
+The Anglo-Dutch company reported that net income attributable to shareholders on a current cost of supplies (CCS) basis and excluding identified items, which is used as a proxy for net profit, came in at a loss of $18.3 billion for the second quarter of 2020.

 That compared with net profit of $3.5 billion over the same period a year earlier and $2.9 billion in the first three months of 2020.